cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Also, there are many representations for NaN.
 If NaN is an allowed value, it must always be represented as 0xf97e00.

 CBOR tags present additional considerations for deterministic encoding.
-The absence or presence of tags in a deterministic format is determined by the optionality of the tags in the protocol.
-In a CBOR-based protocol that allows optional tagging anywhere, the deterministic format must not allow them.
-In a protocol that requires tags in certain places, the tag needs to appear in the deterministic format.
-A CBOR-based protocol that uses deterministic encoding might instead say that all tags that appear in a message must be retained regardless of whether they are optional.
+If a CBOR-based protocol were to provide the same semantics for the presence and absence of a specific tag (e.g., by allowing both tag 1 data items and raw numbers in a date/time position, treating the latter as if they were tagged), the deterministic format would not allow them.
+In a protocol that requires tags in certain places to obtain specific semantics, the tag needs to appear in the deterministic format as well.

 Protocols that include floating, big integer, or other complex values need to define extra requirements on their deterministic encodings.
 For